The History of Avon Grove School District

 The first school was established in 1743 by Revered Francis Alison, pastor of the New London Presbyterian Church.
 Francis Alison was headmaster from 1743 to 1752.
-Reverend Alexander McDowell took over and moved the school to Cecil County, Md., and then finally to Newark, Del. the school returned to New London at various times.
+Reverend Alexander McDowell took over and moved the school to Cecil County, Maryland, and then finally to Newark, Delaware.
+The school returned to New London at various times.

 The first multi-roomed schools were opened in Avondale in 1894 and in West Grove in 1896.
 The first high school in what is now the Avon Grove School District opened in 1896 in West Grove and in 1900 in Avondale.
 There was a small two-year high school in New London prior to the consolidation of West Grove and Avondale High Schools.